Student Events, Celebrations, and Milestones

 - White Coat Ceremony (July)

 School of Medicine faculty will greet you as you enter the medical profession.
 Each student receives a white coat as a concrete symbol of your new professional role.
-The White Coat Ceremony was initially conceived by Dr. Arnold P. Gold, a faculty member at Columbia University College of Physicians and Surgeons, and today many medical schools have such a ceremony.
+The White Coat Ceremony was initially conceived by Dr. Arnold P. Gold, a faculty member at Columbia University College of Physicians and Surgeons, and today many medical schools host similar ceremonies.

 - The Launch Retreat (July)

-An overnight experience filled with activities with classmates and faculty to get to know one another and get a true sense of what to expect over the next four years.
+An overnight experience including activities with classmates and faculty to get to know one another and get a true sense of what to expect over the next four years.

 - Orientation (July)